com-lihaoyi/scalatags/Readme.md

 Prior Work
 ==========

 Scalatags was made after experience with a broad range of HTML generation systems.
-This experience (with both the pros and cons of existing systems) informed the design of Scalatags.
+This experience (with both the pros and cons of existing systems) informed the design of scalatags.Text.

 Old-school Templates
 --------------------